July 2018: CCR-FYI SC Bylaws July 2018

-- To support and advocate for all young investigators including: postdoctoral fellows, clinical fellows, graduate students, post-baccalaureate fellows and all other young investigators at the NCI in all aspects of their professional research training and career development.
+- To support and advocate for all young investigators including: postdoctoral fellows, clinical fellows, graduate students, post-baccalaureate fellows and all other young investigators at the National Cancer Institute (NCI)-Center for Cancer Research (CCR) in all aspects of their professional training and career development.

-- To strive to promote interaction among CCR postdoctoral members on an academic, social and cultural basis, while also assisting the CCR Office of the Director in this endeavor.
+- To strive to promote interaction among CCR trainees on an academic, social and cultural basis, while also assisting the CCR Office of the Director in this endeavor.

 - To act as a liaison between the CCR Office of the Director, the CCR Office of Training and Education, and the postdoctoral population at large and represent the interests of postdoctoral trainees to the NCI and the CCR.

-A. Young Investigators including but not limited to NCI CCR postdoctoral Fellows, Clinical Fellows, post-baccalaureate fellows, and graduate students are currently in mentored training positions are members of the CCR-FYI.
-Any member may volunteer to serve on the CCR-FYI Steering Committee (SC).
-Fellows and young investigators from other institutes, upon prior approval of the SC, may become members of the CCR-FYI.
+A. Young investigators including but not limited to NCI CCR postdoctoral fellows, clinical fellows, post-baccalaureate fellows, and graduate students, research fellows on contracts are currently in mentored training positions are eligible to be members of the CCR-FYI.
+Any member may volunteer to serve on the CCR-FYI Steering Committee.
+Fellows and young investigators from other institutes outside of the CCR, may become members of the CCR-FYI upon prior approval of voting members in the SC.
+Interested fellows should write a letter to the CCR-FYI co-chairs stating their reasons for joining the CCR-FYI and desire to participate in a sub-committees.
+Membership voting will occur at the following SC meeting.
+CCR-FYI co-chairs will notifiy the fellows of the results.
 Funding to attend colloquiums or other CCR-FYI sponsored events will be the responsibility of the individual’s institute.

-C. Current SC members should volunteer to be active members in at least one Sub-Committee and are expected to assist in the annual CCR-FYI Colloquium.
-Upon accepting membership in a Sub-Committee, individuals agree to maintain active membership for a minimum of one year.
-Each regular member will have one vote in all voting matters of the Sub-Committee.
+C. Current FYISC members should volunteer to be active members in at least one sub-committee and are expected to assist in the annual CCR-FYI Colloquium.
+Upon accepting membership in a sub-committee, individuals agree to maintain active membership for a minimum of one year.
+Each active member will have one vote in all voting matters of the sub-committee.